 “Generally in the north, pasta is made fresh,” explains Segan.
 “The south is more into dried pasta.
 The south was generally poorer, so they couldn’t afford the egg.
 The first pasta factories were down there.
 It had a longer shelf life, and it could be sold longer if it was dried.”

-The first version of pasta probably looked a lot like lasagne because, as Segan points out, you can imagine how easy it would have been to roll out.
+The first version of Italian pasta probably looked a lot like lasagne because, as Segan points out, you can imagine how easy it would have been to roll out.
 The ancient Romans probably also ate a dish similar to lasagna with layers of sauce and cheese.
 Longer pasta shapes, like spaghetti, appeared early on too, simply because they were easy to make by hand and were easy to dry.

 “The big center of dried pasta was Gragnano, near Naples.
 The first documented factory for pasta was there, because that area had the best air currents, which dried the pasta faster,” Segan says.